jonathanlermitage/tikione-steam-cleaner/README.md

 [![Stories in Ready](https://badge.waffle.io/jonathanlermitage/tikione-steam-cleaner.png?label=ready&title=Ready)](https://waffle.io/jonathanlermitage/tikione-steam-cleaner)
 [![Stories in In progress](https://badge.waffle.io/jonathanlermitage/tikione-steam-cleaner.png?label=in%20progress&title=In%20progress)](https://waffle.io/jonathanlermitage/tikione-steam-cleaner)

-## TikiOne Steam Cleaner - The best companion of Steam users
+# TikiOne Steam Cleaner

+_The best companion of Steam users_

 Tikione Steam Cleaner is an open source and free software written in Java 8 and helps you to find and remove all games's redistribuable packages downloaded by Steam (http://store.steampowered.com).
 For MS Windows only.